 1. The NF Service Consumer shall invoke Nnrf_AccessToken_Get Request (NF Instance Id of the NF Service Consumer, the requested "scope" including the expected NF Service Name (s) and optionally "additional scope" information (i.e. requested resources and requested actions (service operations) on the resources), NF Type of the expected NF Service Producer instance, NF type of the NF Service Consumer, home and serving PLMN IDs, optionally list of NSSAIs or list of NSI IDs for the expected NF Service Producer instances, optionally NF Set ID of the expected NF Service Producer) from NRF in the same PLMN.

-2. The NRF in serving PLMN shall identify the NRF in home PLMN (hNRF) based on the home PLMN ID, and request an access token from hNRF as described in clause 4.17.5 of TS 23.502 [8].
+2. The NRF in serving PLMN authorizes the NF service consumer by verifying the input parameters (e.g., NF type) in the access token request match with the corresponding ones in the public key certificate of the NF service consumer or that in the NF profile of the NF service consumer, and authorizes the NF service consumer as the OAuth client based on the static authorization policy, or based on the OAuth 2.0 client registration profile received during the NF Service registration procedure, as specified in clause 13.4.1.2.2, 1a.
+If the authorization is successful, the NRF in serving PLMN shall identify the NRF in home PLMN (hNRF) based on the home PLMN ID, and request an access token from hNRF as described in clause 4.17.5 of TS 23.502 [8].
 The vNRF shall forward the parameters it obtained from the NF Service Consumer, including NF Service Consumer type, to the hNRF.

-3. The hNRF checks whether the NF Service Consumer is authorized to access the requested service(s).
+3. The hNRF checks whether the NF Service Consumer is authorized to access the requested service(s) based on the static authorization policy.
 If the NF Service Consumer is authorized,the hNRF shall generate an access token with appropriate claims included as defined in clause 13.4.1.1.
 The hNRF shall digitally sign the generated access token based on a shared secret or private key as described in RFC 7515 [45].
 If the NF service consumer is not authorized, the hNRF shall not issue an access token to the NF Service Consumer.

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service Consumer appended with its PLMN ID (subject), NF type of the NF Service Producer appended with its PLMN ID (audience), expected services name(s),scope (scope) and expiration time (expiration), and optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources).
 The claims may include a list of NSSAIs or NSI IDs for the expected NF Service Producer instances.
 The claims may include the NF Set ID of the expected NF Service Producer instances.